Guilhermeslucas/Azure-AI-API-Experiment/README.md

 ### Native

 To run the application in a native way, you have to start the Front and the Back End Applications.
-In order to make this easier, you can run the following commands inside the ```back_end``` folder:
+You can run the following commands:

-**1. Running Back End:** In order to do this, install dependencies with pip, and then run the server, like this:
+**1. Running Back End:** In order to do this, go to ```back_end``` folder and install dependencies with pip, and then run the server, like this:

 ``` shell
 pip3 install -r requirements.txt